mbaumer/us_hep_funding/docs/_states/UT.md

 ## Committees
 Orrin Hatch is not on any of our key committees

+Mike Lee is the #4 Republican on the Senate Commerce Subcommittee on Science and Space

+Mike Lee is the #4 Republican on the Senate Committee on Energy and Natural Resources

 Mike Lee is the #10 Republican on the Senate Committee on Commerce, Science, and Transportation

-Mike Lee is the #4 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```